ActiveMQ

 Settings

-in the configuration file are used to configure data ingestion from ActiveMQ topics and queues.
+The ActiveMQ settings in the configuration file are used to configure data ingestion from ActiveMQ topics and queues.

-Below is a detailed description of each field within the ActiveMQ settings
+Below is a detailed description of each field within the ActiveMQ settings:

-Field | Required | Configurable | Description |
+| Field | Required | Configurable | Description |

 destination |